zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 6. Repeat steps 3-5 for get_dog route.
 7. Review and accept the generated tests in `test_app.py`
-8. Verify all tests pass with `cd server && python -m pytest test_app.py -v` **Reflection**: How did the test agent help identify test scenarios?
+8. Verify all tests pass with `cd server && python -m pytest test_app.py -v` **Reflection**:
+   - How did the test agent help identify test scenarios?
+   - How did the test agent reduce manual effort in test creation?

 ### Part D: Generate Test Data
 1. Create New Chat and close all tabs.
 Ask: `@workspace Create realistic test fixtures for dog data following the Dog model schema`